knobs-dials/everyday-admin/README.md

-Meant to feed things to xargs, in that it checks that files that match a given shellglob, and that sit under a given directory. have not changed size/ctime in a while (currently hardcoded to ~10 seconds), and then will print them once and never again.
+Meant to feed things to xargs, in that it checks that files that match a given shellglob, that sit under a given directory, have not changed size/ctime in a while (currently hardcoded to ~10 seconds).

+Once that's all true it prints their path once and never again.

 I use this to compress incoming data on a server after it's fairly certain they are complete: